retainful/site/content/blog/abandoned-cart-solutions-cloud-based-solutions-vs-self-hosted-plugin-based-solutions.md

 The reduced page load and speed will directly create an impact on your conversions.
 Customers tend to leave your shop if the page loads slowly.
 And as discussed, an evident drop will be seen in your conversion rates

-What happens if you use a SaaS solution on your website?
+**What happens if you use a SaaS solution on your website?**

 The only task your website will perform here is that it will report the carts to the SaaS API.
 And this is usually done using asynchronous requests from your website with very little resource utilisation compared to the entire tracking built in by the plugins.

 The remaining tasks - tracking abandoned carts, scheduling emails, sending them are all handled by the SaaS platform using its own computing resources.
 Your website does not get any additional load.

-2. Email Scheduling
+### 2. Email Scheduling

 An effective <link-text url="https://www.retainful.com/blog/how-to-use-humor-in-abandoned-cart-recovery-emails" rel="noopener" target="_blank">Abandoned cart follow-up email</link-text> campaign usually comprises at least 3 to 4 emails, sent sequentially at well timed intervals.

-For example:
+**For example:**

-1.First email after 1 hour after abandonment
+1. First email after 1 hour after abandonment

-2.2nd email after 6 hours after abandonment
+2. 2nd email after 6 hours after abandonment

-3.3rd email after 24 hours after abandonment
+3. 3rd email after 24 hours after abandonment

-4.4th Email after 2 days after abandonment
+4. 4th Email after 2 days after abandonment

 Some stores have more emails in the sequence.
 I have seen few stores using 6 to 8 email follow-ups as well.